HOW TO PROACTIVELY MANAGE EMPLOYEE TERMINATIONS

 Further Reading

 Many employers have grappled with defining “involuntary termination” under COBRA.
-According to a recent IRS bulletin, here are the standards.
-Note: These questions apply solely for purposes of determining whether there is an involuntary termination u...
+According to IRS guidance, the standards below apply solely for determining whether an individual is assistance-eligible under section 3001 of ARRA and the related Co...

 By Rick Montgomery, JD, Managing Legal Editor for ThinkHR Corporation Every once in a while employers catch a break.
 In the Colorado Supreme Court case of Coats v.
-Dish Network, LLC, 2015 CO 44 (2015), the court unanimously ruled that an emp...
+Dish Network, LLC, the court unanimously ruled that an employer could lawfully termin...